What are SBA Lines of Credit?

 All SBA loans and financing packages carry high approval requirements.
 In addition to meeting SBA eligibility, you must also qualify with the lender.
 Most SBA-approved lenders have high credit score requirements.

-While some business lines of credit are available as unsecured financing, all CAPLines of credit require collateral and personal guarantee.
-You must also demonstrate your business need for the specific CAPLine product.
+While some business lines of credit are available as unsecured financing, all CAPLines of credit require collateral and a personal guarantee.
+You must also demonstrate your business need for the specific CAPLine product, which can be challenging if your need is to cover fluctuating operational expenses such as increased labor costs during peak periods.

 SBA Lines of Credit Pros & Cons